gpuweb/gpuweb/proposals/bindless.md

 To prevent data races, bindings in the `GPUResourceTable` that could be used for races with other bindings in the usage scope are hidden from the shaders.
 Each resource in the `GPUResourceTable` has a usage (readonly vs. writable vs. none) that it can be used as via the `GPUResourceTable`, this lets application keep both readonly and writable usages in the table, and express intent about which resources will be accessed.

-To efficiently implement the validation, memory barrier and other similar kind of tracking needed for `GPUResourceTable`, the mutable resources contained in them must be "pinned" to a certain usage which prevents other kinds of accesses to them.

 #### Adapter capabilities and device creation

 Two new optional features are added: